WebUI Rust Handler #

 build(options)Build templates into a protocol.
 Returns BuildResult

-build_to_disk(options, out_dir)Build and write protocol.bin + CSS files to disk
+build_to_disk(options, out_dir)Build and write protocol.bin, CSS files, and static component assets to disk

 inspect(path)Read a protocol file and return JSON